 As a starting character, a half-orc has a choice of melee or ranged fighting but one must be taken.
 Additionally, the unique combination of genetics from orc and human produce an offspring with a +1 bonus to the Strength score, but starting values cannot exceed 4 points.
 Half-orcs are usually little taller than 6 feet but might grow as large as 6-9.
 Finally, half-orcs inherit darkvision from their orkane side but extending only to 15 feet.Human

 Humans are self-descriptive.
 Their racial ability is adaptability, allowing a human to select three basic starting skills as a beginning character.
 In addition, human characters gain a one-time score bonus as a beginning character.
-This is applied as a +1 bonus to the two separate sub-quality scores.
-However, humans are limited to a max-starting score of 5 for any sub-quality.Jzaka
+This is applied as a +1 bonus to the two separate sub-attribute scores.
+However, humans are limited to a max-starting score of 5 for any sub-attribute.Jzaka

 The Jzaka are an excellent blend of human, wolf and panther.
 Jzaka possess a swift and stealthy movement, gaining a natural stealth skill, but they can also leap or fall from heights of twenty feet without fear of becoming hurt.
-Climbing is not a skill, but cultural, most learn this early.
+As such, any jzaka must begin with a 3 Agility score or higher.
+Climbing is not a racial skill, but cultural, most learn this early.
 Jzaka also have excellent night vision, which gives them the equivalent of 40 feet darkvision; however, it can only be used above ground, even indoors, but they become equally blind in a subterranean setting.
-Lastly, they have a natural danger sense.Lizardfolk
+Lastly, they have a natural danger sense, requiring their Mind score to be at least 12.Lizardfolk

 The most commonly-known subrace of lizardfolk is called Cayma.
 They are so prevalent, most are unaware the lizardfolk have subraces.
 The others are khaasta, squamata and yaun-ti.
 The khaasta have a long evil history, dating back to the abyss and Demogorgon.
 However, they gain +1 to Agility but suffer -1 to Judgment.
 Further, they have extremely long tail, which count as a proficient range weapon racially, meaning it can strike up to 10 feet away.
 Further, a khaasta's tail is considered a multiple attack and rolled separately when attacking.
 If combined with spinning moves the tail can attack a different target.
 On the downside, khaasta have very short forearms, making archery a physical impossibility for them; however, hand-crossbows can still be employed.